 We are deeply sorry for your loss - the staff at Darling-Mouser Funeral Home

-BROWNSVILLE, TX. – James W. Pace passed away on Sunday, the 12th of June 2022 in the comfort of his Brownsville residence.
-He was ninety-one years of age.
+BROWNSVILLE, TX. – María Elena S. De León entered into eternal rest on Friday, the 29th of July 2022 in the comfort of her Brownsville residence surrounded by her loving family.
+She was ninety-one years of age.

-Memories of James may be shared at www.darlingmouser.com.
+Memories of María Elena may be shared at www.darlingmouser.com.

 Personalized funeral arrangements directed by Steven R. Hieu Bailey and Staff have been entrusted to the care of Darling-Mouser Funeral Home at 945 Palm Boulevard in Brownsville, Texas 78520, (956) 546-7111.